The Key to Running a Successful Online Meeting Every Time

 1. Greet each other

 Log in early so you can spend your first minutes socializing.
-Small groups can ask for brief updates from each participant.
+Small groups can ask each participant for brief updates.
 Larger groups may want to introduce themselves.
 Knowing each other’s names and roles will make it easier to interact.

 There's nothing more uncomfortable than the quiet, awkward pause that comes with waiting for other people to join.
 During this time, feel free to have a few conversations in the chat window or discuss the agenda.